 Centering the Subject

 Centering the subject does not work for all types of pictures.
-But, there are situations where it works best.
-It works for many portrait shots.
+But, it can be effective in certain situations, especially for many portrait shots.

-If you plan to include the person’s environment or looking for a nice background blur, then this may work.
+If you want to include the person’s environment or achieve a nice background blur, this technique may work.
 It helps direct the viewer’s eye to the subject without any distractions.

-In this photo, the lady occupies the centre part of the image with beautiful white flowers on either side.
+In this photo, the lady occupies the centre of the image, with beautiful white flowers on either side.

 29. Depth with Subjects at Different Distances